Ed.D. in Educational Leadership

 The state of Illinois recently changed naming conventions for teaching certification types.
 To view the complete list of name changes, click here.

-Consider getting your Ed.D. in Educational Leadership at NLU if you:
+Consider getting your doctoral degree in educational leadership at NLU if you:

 - Want to pursue your superintendent endorsement (formerly educational leadership certification) or other educational leadership credentials as stipulated by state or district requirements in your area